prewsh/prewsh/README.md

 # Hi, I'm Precious 👋

-I'm a community manager at Whogohost and Tublian, with a passion for technical writing, product development, and coding with HTML, CSS, JavaScript (React), and Python (Flask).
+I'm a community manager at Tublian and Enyata, with a passion for technical writing, product development, and coding with HTML, CSS, JavaScript (React), and Python (Flask).

 ## About Me